Where you start

 The reservation flow

-Open Reserve and pick a deployment
+Open Inventory and pick a deployment

-Open Reserve.
-The page groups deployments under three tabs:
+/reserve route).
+The page groups deployments under three tabs:- All: every deployment, current and upcoming.

-- Available: deployments open for reservation now.
+- Available now: deployments open for reservation now.

 - Upcoming: deployments opening soon.

 /reserve/[deploymentId].
-Clicking the row itself opens the deployment detail panel.Pick your date range on the calendar
+Clicking the row itself opens the deployment detail panel.
+(The sidebar label is Inventory, but the route path is /reserve.)2

-Set your GPU count
+Set your node count

 After submission: the lifecycle